-Wander around the area and get a taste of the typical village life
+Wander around the area and get a taste of typical village life

-in Ghana far away from the busy city life in Accra.
+in Ghana far away from busy city life in Accra.

-After spending a night at Cape Coast in Ghana we will continue to Kakum National Park to enjoy the view from the Canopy Walkway over 7 bridges & tree tops at 40m height.
+After spending a night at Cape Coast, we will continue to Kakum National Park to enjoy the view from the Canopy Walkway over 7 bridges & tree tops - 40m above the ground!

 Take a picture in the Crocodile sanctuary that crocodiles and turtles inhabit together with a range of birds.